Souheil-Yazji/ReferOn/docs/master-document.md

 - A demo physician can create a referral draft from seeded chart history.
 - A demo admin can manually create a referral draft.
+- A family physician can enter patient referral preferences that affect specialist matching.
 - AI prediction returns specialty, confidence, rationale, and source references.
 - A specialist can self-register and appear in the demo directory.
 - Specialists can be ranked by specialty fit, distance, and availability.